 - To graduate master's level students who are prepared for the job market and equipped to pursue further graduate education.

 The Professional MBA Program at Methodist University offers students a focus on Organizational Management and Leadership and blends online course work with two weekend on-campus class sessions per eight-week term allowing them to earn their graduate degree in 16 months.
 Classes are held at the Reeves School of Business in Clark Hall at Methodist University, while additional instruction is online.
 The program has recently added an accelerated program, in which qualified Methodist University seniors can begin taking MBA classes concurrently with their undergraduate work.

-The Master of Education is especially designed for working teachers who want to increase their knowledge and skills in the K-12 areas of reading, special education and physical education.
+The Master of Education is specially designed for anyone who wants to increase their knowledge and skills in the K-12 areas of reading, special education and physical education.
 We also offer a concentration in Coaching Education & Athletic Administration.
 With both 1-year and 2-year programs, classes combine face-to-face instruction with hybrid classes.
-Graduates are eligible to apply for NC professional licensure in Reading or Special Education: General Curriculum.
-New cohorts begin every June.
+Graduates are eligible to apply for NC professional licensure in Reading, Special Education or Physical Education.
+Applications are accepted throughout the year.

 The Master of Justice Administration (MJA) program is targeted toward professionals working in the criminal justice system at the local, county, or state level in North Carolina in middle management positions who want to develop their skills and careers further.
 The MJA program was recently approved by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), the regional accrediting body for Methodist University.
 The MJA program will begin classes in January 2006.
 Classes are held on specified dates at the North Carolina Justice Academy campuses in Salemburg and Edneyville, NC, and additional instruction is online.